Shasheer840/KaroStartup-Project-2/README.md

 ## Project Overview

-Autolysis is an advanced analysis pipeline that automates the entire process from input ingestion to insight generation.
-This tool integrates machine learning algorithms with AI-powered analysis to transform raw inputs into comprehensive visual reports with minimal user intervention.
+Autolysis is a sophisticated analysis pipeline that streamlines the entire process from data ingestion to insight generation.
+By integrating machine learning algorithms with AI-driven analytics, it converts raw inputs into detailed visual reports with minimal user effort.

 ## Key Features